The Stock Market and the 2020 Election

 It is easy to get caught up in the daily news cycle that monetizes fear and sensationalism.
 News is a business, and every tv channel, newspaper, and website fights for your eyeballs so that they can generate advertising dollars.
 You should read the newspaper or watch the news to be an informed citizen, but you should not use them for advice on investment decisions.

-In conclusion, there is no supporting evidence that election years are any different from any other year regarding expected market returns, and a US President’s political party seems to have no impact on stock market performance throughout history.
+In conclusion, there is no supporting evidence that election years are different from any other year regarding expected market returns.
+A US President’s political party seems to have no impact on stock market performance throughout history.
 The market is an extremely resilient wealth creation mechanism that rewards its investor for patience and discipline.
 Investing in the stock market is not the same as walking into a casino.
 While many speculators gamble with short-term trades, and some of them make money, a lot more of them lose money on bad bets.
 However, investing is a science and working with a fee-only fiduciary CFP® is a great way to know that you are getting a properly constructed portfolio that meets your goals.

 Thayer Financial, L.L.C. (“Thayer Financial”) is a registered investment adviser offering advisory services in the State of North Carolina and in other jurisdictions where exempted.
 Registration does not imply a certain level of skill or training.
 This website’s presence on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
 Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or according to an applicable state exemption.